Tailchakra/Scripts/README.md

 # Scripts
-Various scripts used in my server
+Various scripts used in by server